 GET THE FACTS ABOUT ONLINE RUMORS!

 “Think before you donate” and we think you will see why donating to Goodwill® is the right choice.
 Goodwill is the leading workforce provider in the world, placing someone in a new job every 30 seconds of every business day.
-Goodwill has a more than 118-year track record in providing services to people going through transition, whether due to military service, lack of education or work experience, mental or physical challenges, or prior incarceration.
+Goodwill has a more than 118-year track record in providing services to people going through transition, whether due to military service, lack of education or work experience, mental or physical challenges, or being impacted by the criminal justice system.
 There are 156 local 501(c)(3) Goodwill organizations in the U.S. and Canada, and a presence in 12 other countries.
 Goodwill is proud to be recognized by GuideStar with its Platinum Seal of Approval, the highest rating for nonprofit organizations.
 Goodwill retains the highest ranking by Charity Watch, formerly known as the American Institute of Philanthropy, which provides information about charities’ financial efficiency, accountability, governance and fundraising.

 Because Goodwill is widely known as a retail entity, there is a lot of misinformation and misrepresentations about our brand.
-In particular, there is a rumor that has been circulating for over 14 years that insinuates we have an owner by the name of “Mark Curran.”
-As a nonprofit, Goodwill does not have an owner and no one by that name as ever been affiliated with the Goodwill network.
-Steven Preston is the president and CEO of Goodwill Industries International.
+In particular, there is a rumor that has been circulating for more than 15 years that insinuates we have an owner by the name of “Mark Curran.”
+As a nonprofit, Goodwill does not have an owner and no one by that name has ever been affiliated with the Goodwill network.
+Steve Preston is the president and CEO of Goodwill Industries International.
 Learn more about him.

 We know that you want your donations to be used wisely, so here are the facts about Goodwill: